 The population in Skúvoy is 30 people.

-The school in Skúvoy is now in use as a village hall.
-The school has room for 25 people and there is a kitchen will up-to-date amenities.
+The school in Skúvoy is now in use as a village hall, and there is a public toilet at the school.

 The church in Skúvoy was inaugurated in 1937.
 H.C.W.
 Tórgarð drew the church.
 One thing that sticks out about the church is that it is facing south and north, and not east and west as is common.